ryaninvents/julia-bridge/README.md

 ## Intended API

 This isn't how the code works currently, but it's where it's headed.
+Right now you have to call `julia.send()` with any multi-line code, because `julia.compute()` only supports single lines at the moment.

 ```coffee
 JuliaProcess = require 'julia-bridge'